appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox-group.md

 </dd>

 #### Emphasis `String`

 <dd>

 Enables you to select a font style for the widget, such as bold or italic.
-Additionally, the font style can be programmatically modified using JavaScript functions
+Additionally, the font style can be programmatically modified using JavaScript functions.

 </dd>

 #### Alignment